-The tide of environmental studies showing the harmful effects of litter and mismanaged waste on oceans are everywhere.
+As summer winds down, there are still great days ahead to enjoy the beach.
+We locals love our “Local Summer” and this is just a reminder to pick up your litter.
+Environmental studies are showing the harmful effects of litter and mismanaged waste on oceans everywhere.
 8 million metric tons of plastics end up in streams, rivers and waterways each year, according to research published in “Science.”

 “Mismanaged packaging waste is a threat to our oceans and the overall health of our planet,” said Lynn Bragg, president of the Glass Packaging Institute.
 “We can make a difference by changing the type of food and beverage packaging we buy, opting for reusable and refillable containers, following local recycling guidelines and helping keep beaches and waterways clean.”